- There are different types of vegetarian diets.

 Fat is needed by your body to stay healthy.
 Fat provides essential fatty acids and helps your body absorb certain vitamins.
 Excellent sources of healthy fats include nuts and nut butters, oils, and avocados.

 Protein is needed for your muscles to grow.
 Vegetarians need to be sure to eat protein-containing vegetarian foods when avoiding meat.
 Nuts, seeds, nut butters (including peanut butter, almond butter, and sunflower seed butter), soy foods (such as tofu, soy milk, soy yogurt, tempeh, and edamame), legumes (such as beans, peas, hummus, and lentils), meat substitutes (such as veggie burgers or seitan), dairy foods (such as milk, yogurt, and cheese), and eggs all provide protein.
 Most plant-based proteins do not contain all of the essential amino acids that your body needs on their own, so it is important to eat a variety of sources of protein to be sure you are getting all of the essential amino acids.
 Soy foods are an exception.
-They contain all of the essential amino acids which makes them a complete protein.
+They contain all of the essential amino acids, which makes them a complete protein.
+Keep in mind that dairy-alternatives such as almond-milk (and other nut-based dairy alternatives) are very low in protein so may not be an appropriate substitution).

 Zinc is important for growth and your immune system.
 Zinc is found in whole grains (not in refined grains such as bread or pasta made from white flour or white rice), fortified breakfast cereals, dairy products, soy foods, nuts, seeds, and legumes.